rytsikau/ee.Yrewind/README.md

 <br>

-To rewind the livestream or delay the start, use the `-start` parameter.
+To rewind the livestream or delay the start of recording, use the `-start` parameter.
 It has several spellings:

 ##### [**` -start=[YYYYMMDD:hhmm], -start=[YYYYMMDD:hhmmss] `**](#)
 ##### [**` -start=[Y:hhmm], -start=[T:hhmm] `**](#)